 By Ron Maloney

 ➢ A look at the problem: health challenges faced by appraisers

-Many I speak with confess that they have health issues and are worried about being able to keep up.
+Many I speak with confess that they have health issues and are worried about being able to keep up, especially older appraisers who can’t afford to retire.

-Health is important not just for appraisers who work on their own and don’t get paid for sick days, but also for those working in the corporate world who have production targets to hit and bosses to answer to.
-As well as older appraisers who can’t afford to retire.
+Health is important not just for appraisers who work on their own and don’t get paid for sick days, but also if you’re an employee with production targets to hit and bosses to answer to.

-- The solution: start making health a priority now
+➢ The solution: start making health a priority now

 What Jeff knows is in order to have the energy, focus and positive mindset to lead his company to success, he first needs to be healthy.